pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 ---

+### "expected block" vs. "actual block"

-prof: You know the difference between the "expected block" and "actual block"?
+prof: You know the **difference between the "expected block" and "actual block"?** (is shown when you click on the "Audit" button on the page of a mined block)

-student2: The expected block is, so, a miner just running some default Bitcoin Core policy accepting transactions.
+student2: The **"expected block"** is, so, a miner just running some default Bitcoin Core policy accepting transactions.
-This is what you would expect and then the actual block to get is what the miner has actually chosen to do.
+This is what you would expect and then the **"actual block"** to get is what the miner has actually chosen to do.
-Because a miner can choose any transactions they want in the block.
+Because **a miner can choose any transactions they want in the block**.
 But what happens is they obviously pick the ones that pay the highest fees because then they get the biggest block reward.

+### Zero Fee Transactions

-student6: So if I have a miner I can mine my own transactions for free?
+student6: So **if I have a miner I can mine my own transactions for free?**

-student2: Yeah, yeah.
+student2: **Yeah**, yeah.
-Yeah, and actually there are still transactions that get sent that pay zero transaction fees, but that's usually someone who's literally a friend with a mining pool.
+Yeah, and actually there are still transactions that get sent that pay zero transaction fees, but that's usually someone who's literally **a friend with a mining pool**.
 Because if you just submit the transaction, paying zero fees to the network, they won't agree with it.
 In the early days that was the norm but now that mining is becoming economic you need to pay a certain amount of fee.

+### Genesis block

 And actually if you want one can go to the very first block and you can see, if you go to the top right, you can put "0".
 If you search for "0" and you click on, yep.
-So here you can see, this is literally the very first Bitcoin block with Satoshi paying himself the first block reward.
+So here you can see, this is literally **the very first Bitcoin block** with Satoshi paying himself the first block reward.
 And then as you go on you can see that there's just one transaction per block because no one was using Bitcoin back then.
-And then these are all Satoshi's wallets which he still hasn't... that Bitcoin hasn't been spent yet.
+And then these are all **Satoshi's wallets** which he still hasn't... that Bitcoin hasn't been spent yet.
-So there's about a million Bitcoin just locked away in all his wallets.
+So there's **about a million Bitcoin just locked away in all his wallets**.
 So if you go down here, you see it's not spent yet, it's still green.
 So those 50 Bitcoin have not been spent yet.

 prof: So you can imagine that there are some people now just watching this particular address.
-And if suddenly this address is being used for a transaction everybody will say "hey Satoshi woke up".
+And if suddenly this address is being used for a transaction everybody will say **"hey Satoshi woke up"**.

-student2: Or quantum computers have become reality.
+student2: Or **quantum computers** have become reality.

 student7: Like realistically can he even spend it?
 Like if he goes to a Pizzaria and buys Pizza with it, it literally would be...